 The Children’s Advocacy Center of Bristol County is committed to providing a supporting journey of healing.
 Swift and early connection to mental health is one of the primary determinants of resiliency from a childhood traumatic experience.

 Mental Health Referrals

-Our Mental Health Coordinator will address the immediate and long-term effects of child abuse-related trauma to the child as well as the stress a family may experience in many areas of their life following a child’s disclosure of abuse.
+Our Family Advocates will address the immediate and long-term effects of child abuse-related trauma to the child as well as the stress a family may experience in many areas of their life following a child’s disclosure of abuse.

 Mental health referrals are provided to mental health clinicians in their community who are trained and credentialed in trauma informed treatment modalities which are rooted in best practice.

 The Children’s Advocacy Center serves as a regional provider of offering training to mental health clinicians with the most well-supported and effective trauma treatment modalities for treating child victims of abuse—such as TF-CBT, ARC and SMART.
 We have provided over 150 therapists from among ten clinics free training.
 To be considered among the therapists eligible for the next Mental Health Capacity Building Program, contact Samantha Willis, Family Advocate.